codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; pc.ignore_sb

-Should we allow nodes to process updates even in the case of split brain?
+Should we allow nodes to process updates even in the case of :term:`Split Brain`?
 This is a dangerous setting in multi-master setup, but should simplify things in master-slave cluster (especially if only 2 nodes are used).

 .. csv-table::
    :class: doc-options